dltmddbs100/KHSCP/README.md

 ## Dataset

 ### Source Dataset
-Our dataset was constructed through translation based on the [multitarget CONAN dataset](https://aclanthology.org/2021.acl-long.250/).
+Our dataset is constructed through translation based on the [multitarget CONAN dataset](https://aclanthology.org/2021.acl-long.250/).
 The categories of hate speech include MUSLIMS, MIGRANTS, WOMEN, LGBT+, JEWS, POC, OTHER, and DISABLED, and are composed of pairs of hate speech and counter-narratives.
 For the training of generative models, there are 4,002 for training, 500 for validation, and 501 for the test set respectively.

 ### Pre-existing Resources
 We utilize four Korean hate speech resources to augment Korean counter-narrative pairs through Semantic-based Based Augmentation (SBA).
 Each dataset is publicly available and must be downloaded to execute the code, to be stored in /data/mono_hs_data.